epfl-ada/ada-2021-project-d3c/README.md

 We plan to continue our research in the following directions, and we list here various questions to go on exploring under each topic.

 + How gender bias is reflected under different topics.
-+ What is the percentage of female politicians mentioned or quoted for each outlet, and the average across outlets?
++ What is the percentage of female politicians mentioned or quoted for each outlet, and the average across news outlets?
 + What kind of topics do different genders focus on?
 + The difference of the media quoting sentences from males and females, and how they change over time.
 + Is gender discrimination aggravating or mitigating over time?